scorpion-26/gBar/README.md

 The tray icons are confirmed to work with Discord, Telegram, OBS, Steam and KeePassXC

 ### Clicking on the tray opens a glitchy transparent menu
-This is semi-intentional and a known bug (See https://github.com/scorpion-26/gBar/pull/12#issuecomment-1529143790 for an explanation).
-You can make it opaque by setting the background-color property of .popup in style.css/style.scss
+~This is semi-intentional and a known bug (See https://github.com/scorpion-26/gBar/pull/12#issuecomment-1529143790 for an explanation).
+You can make it opaque by setting the background-color property of .popup in style.css/style.scss~\
+As of [bc0281c](https://github.com/scorpion-26/gBar/commit/bc0281ca5321cb6e72ab6d295c790ae10d7eec7e) this is now fixed!
+For things to look properly you may want to update your css (Specifically the selectors ```.popup``` and ```menu```)